 4. Submit a statement of purpose

 This document is similar to a cover letter.
-Tell us about your unique qualities and your commitment to success.
-The statement will provide a basis for the admissions committee to choose between otherwise equally qualified applicants.
-The document your address your academic area of interest, related experiences, and intended research focus.
+The statement of purpose should provide insights about your unique qualities and commitment to success.
+It should address your academic area of interest, related experiences, and intended research focus.
+The admissions committee will rely on the statement to choose between otherwise equally qualified applicants.
+The statement of purpose should be a single page in length.
+The goal of this document is to provide a basis for the admissions committee to choose between otherwise equally qualified applicants.
+The document address your academic area of interest, related experiences, and intended research focus.

 5. Send official transcripts